michael-yin/scrapy_guru/docs/source/tasks/ajax_extract.rst

 In this task we try to crawl product title and price info.
 You should find out that the value in html is not the one you see in your brower.

-The real data is fetched by ajax request.

-You can check the network panel of your brower to find out ajax url the browser used and try to implement it in your spider.
+You can check the network panel of your brower to filter out ajax url the browser used and try to implement it in your spider.
+You should yield a request in parse_entry_page method to minic ajax request.

 .. image:: ../_images/ajax_extract.png

+Once you finish the coding just run ``scrapy crawl ajax_extract --loglevel=INFO`` to check the output

 The final data should be::